-Ed Cook, senior consultant at Resource Futures, ponders what it would be like to live without waste collection, as he looks back over a recent trip to The Gambia as part of Resource Futures’ work with WasteAid UK & CIWM.
+Ed Cook, senior consultant at Resource Futures, ponders what it would be like to live without waste collection, as he looks back over his time at a WasteAid UK & CIWM event in The Gambia.

 What’s it like to live without waste collection?
 If our services were taken away tomorrow, how long would it take for it to become a major health problem in our community?
 These are questions that two-billion people don’t ask because they’ve never had access to the highly organised systems we enjoy in the UK.